Advertiser Disclosure

 The amount of Status Qualifying Dollars (SQD) awarded for Unlimited Flight Passes is the total monthly charge, minus any applicable sales taxes.

-Importantly, SQDs for Unlimited Flight Passes are awarded after each monthly charge, and not after travel.
+Importantly, SQDs for Unlimited Flight Passes are awarded after each monthly charge, and not after travel takes place.

 Fixed-Credit Flight Passes

-The other (and more popular) type of Flight Passes are fixed-credit passes.
+The other (and more common) type of Flight Passes are fixed-credit passes.
 These passes take a variety of shapes and forms for individuals, couples, families, and businesses.

 Fixed-Credit Flight Passes are prepaid credits for flights.
 Each time you book a flight, one flight credit is redeemed from your allotment.